Ayrini/DevOps-FullStack-lab/README.md

 I created a new py file with fastapi

 To run it
-Firsly run ./activate in Scrip lib in ./my_test_project folder then run fastapi run main.py
+1. Firsly run ./activate in Scripз lib in ./my_test_project folder
+2. then run fastapi run main.py
-Succes!
+3. Succes!